gursharan-info/idp_chatbot/README.md

 docker ps

 ```
-if your conatiner is running if yes stop it
+> if your conatiner is running if yes stop it
+> and if no container is running and it is still saying the same

+> rasa run -m models --enable-api --cors "*" -p <port-number> and also make sure
+> that this port number is also present in IDP.html in **socketUrl : <ip>:<port-number>

 #### To run Docker image of chatbot

 > **you can replace sahib-bot-idp with your bot name**